AselSiriwardena/rust-rocket-angular-seed/README.md

 * **Asel Siriwardena** - [GITHUB](https://github.com/AselSiriwardena)

-See also the list of [contributors](https://github.com/AselSiriwardena/rust-rocket-angular-seed/graphs/contributors) who participated in this project.
+Also see the list of [contributors](https://github.com/AselSiriwardena/rust-rocket-angular-seed/graphs/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for more details

 ![image](./readme_img/ui.png)